 Produced in Kent have teamed up with The Food Talk Show to bring you weekly foodie podcasts covering all things Kent!

-The shows will be broadcast weekly from Monday October 25th at 5pm on iTunes, Spotify, PlayerFM, Stitcher or on the podcast app on your phone by searching ‘The Food Talk Radio Show Podcasts’.
+The shows are broadcast weekly on Mondays at 5pm on iTunes, Spotify, PlayerFM, Stitcher or on the podcast app on your phone by searching ‘The Food Talk Radio Show Podcasts’.

 All past episodes are also available on www.foodtalk.co.uk, where you can download any of the hundreds of previous podcasts.